-Prerequisites: AK/AS/SC/MATH 2022 3.0 or AK/AS/SC/MATH 2222 3.0; 6 credits from 3000-level MATH courses (without second digit 5); or permission of Coordinator of Mathematics.
+Prerequisites: AS/SC/AK/MATH 2222 3.0; six credits from 3000-level MATH courses (without second digit 5); or permission of coordinator of Mathematics.

-AK/MATH 4200 3.0 (4200 6.0) Special Topics in Mathematics.
+AK/MATH 4200 3.0/4200 6.0 Special Topics in Mathematics.
 Advanced treatment of various topics which may not be covered in other courses.
 Topics vary from year to year.